codefresh-io/cap-docs.codefresh.io/_docs/deployment/applications-dashboard.md

 **Corrective Action**:
 * Click **View Details** to take you directly to the Sync Result tab.
   Here you can see details on the sync job that was started, and info on the Hooks if any.
-Failed hooks are dsiplayed at the top.
+Failed hooks are displayed at the top.
 * To see more details such as the message and sync duration, switch to **Sync Info**.
 * To stop the sync operation, click **Terminate**.
 * Drill down into the application to investigate the issue and make changes.